 The Most Commonly Charged Sex Crime Laws/Penalties in Indiana

-- Child molestation.
-Sexual fondling or touching of a minor under the age of 14 is a Level 4 felony, punishable with two to 12 years in prison.
+- Sexual fondling or touching of a minor under the age of 14 is a Level 4 felony, punishable with 2 to 12 years in prison.
 It is a Level 1 felony if the defendant used deadly force, a deadly weapon, drugged the minor, or threatened to use deadly force.
-If a person performs sexual intercourse or any sexual misconduct with a child under 14, it’s a Level 3 felony, punishable with three to 16 years in prison.
+If a person performs sexual intercourse or any sexual misconduct with a child under 14, it’s a Level 3 felony, punishable with 3 to 16 years in prison.

 Receiving a sex crime charge can clearly come with serious, life-altering consequences.
 Months or years in jail can ruin your life and permanently soil your reputation.
 Social stigmas, prison sentences, and the legal requirement to register as a sex offender are why you should retain an experienced criminal defense lawyer upon arrest.
 A lawyer could be your only chance at avoiding or lessening the charges and penalties against you.

 There are potential defenses that could help someone who is facing sex crime charges in Indianapolis.
 It is the prosecution’s burden to prove that you are guilty beyond a reasonable doubt.
 A skilled attorney can assess your case and utilize a defense that could reduce the charges against you, limit penalties, or even convince the courts to dismiss the criminal case.
 One of the most common defenses is claiming innocence.
 A defendant might be able to present an alibi or claim that the victim has misidentified the defendant.